New US EPA Regulation on Dental Amalgam WasteRegulation Effective Date: July 14, 2017

 “Effluent Limitations Guidelines and Standards for Dental Offices”

 Solmetex has been the leader in amalgam separation and amalgam waste solutions for over 16 years with the Hg5 family of products.
-Our products are designed to put the dental office at ease with amalgam waste and make recycling simple and easy.
-Solmetex has the experience and the products to ensure your dental practice is fully compliant with the newly published EPA regulation entitled “Effluent Limitations Guidelines and Standards for Dental Offices”, commonly referred to as the Dental Amalgam Rule.
-Below are the take-aways from the new dental EPA regulation.
+Our products are designed to put the dental office at ease with amalgam waste and recycling made simple and easy.
+Solmetex has the experience and the products to ensure your dental practice is in full compliance with the recentlypublished EPA regulation entitled “Effluent Limitations Guidelines and Standards for Dental Offices“, commonly referred to as the Dental Amalgam Rule.
+Below are the key points from the new EPA regulation.

 EPA Dental Regulation Implementation Period:

-- This rule applies to offices, including large institutions such as dental schools and clinics, where dentistry is practiced that discharge to a POTW.
-The new EPA dental regulation does not apply to mobile units or offices where the practice of dentistry consists only of the following dental specialties: oral pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics, periodontics, or prosthodontics.
+The dental rule applies to offices, including large institutions such as dental schools and clinics, where dentistry is practiced that discharge to a POTW.
+The new EPA dental regulation does not apply to mobile units or offices where the practice of dentistry consists only of the following dental specialties: oral pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics, periodontics or prosthodontics.

 - The regulation requires dental offices to follow manufacturer’s guidelines when changing out their containers.

-- Dental offices that discharge to POTWs that do not place or remove amalgam need only submit a certification.
+- Dental offices that discharge to POTWs but do not place or remove amalgam need only submit a certification.

-- Dental offices that place or remove amalgam must operate and maintain an amalgam separator and must discharge scrap amalgam.
+- Dental offices that place or remove amalgam must install, operate and maintain an amalgam separator and must dispose scrap amalgam properly (may use a Solmetex amalgam bucket).

 - Dental offices must use line cleaners with a pH level between 6-8.